ycq091044/SafeDrug/README.md

 }
 ```

 Welcome to contact me <chaoqiy2@illinois.edu> for any question.
+Partial credit to a previous repo (this paper is also from our group) https://github.com/sjy1203/GAMENet